Visit MetaAgility Home Page Visit MetaAgility Home Page

 CCL is based on RDF.
 CCL is essentially a TCL based RDF serialisation.

-CCL has already been in production use at EFDA-JET for more than a year.
+CCL has already been in production use at EFDA-JET for more than three years.

 • Integrate CCL use better with JET configuration release mechanisms.